-Birchwood Nursing and Rehabilitation is an average-sized nursing home in Cooper, Texas.
-With an overall grade of B-, this is likely a solid nursing home.
-You could definitely do worse than this nursing home.
-The best part of this nursing home's profile is its stellar inspection grade.
-Inspection reports are discussed in the next section.
+Birchwood Nursing and Rehabilitation is an average-sized nursing home located in Cooper, Texas.
+Featuring an overall score of B, this appears to be a good option.
+You could definitely do much worse than this nursing home.
+This nursing home's strong profile was highlighted by its inspection reports, which we will address in the next section.

 Birchwood Nursing and Rehabilitation